marcello-dev/marcello-dev.github.io/_products/openbaton.md

 # My Contribution
 Initially, I designed and implemented the **FM System**, the **Monitoring Plugin** and the [Integration Tests](https://github.com/openbaton/integration-tests).
-Later I took the responsibility of the project and the team, improving the core of the system (**NFVO**) and the CI internal pipeline based on Jenkins.
+Later I took the responsibility of the project and the team, improving the core of the system (**NFVO**), the Jenkins-based CI Pipeline, and the delivery mechanism based on Docker-compose.
 Additionally, I designed and implemented a **Software Package Manager**, as extension of Open Baton, for a global-scale telecom company based in China.

 # Technologies